benjaminapetersen/layout.attrs/README.md

 Work in progress...

 # layout.attrs
-An experiment in composable attributes for building UI with flexbox in mind.
+An experiment in composable attributes for building UI with flexbox.
 Inspired by [Angular Material](https://material.angularjs.org/latest/#/layout/grid) & [Polymer](https://www.polymer-project.org/0.5/docs/polymer/layout-attrs.html)
 layout modules.

+## Usage

+In your ntml include the `dist/layout.attrs.css` or `dist.layout.attrs.min.css` file, or individual modules from the `dist/modules` directory.

 ## A simple example